justinthejaguar/Planar-Compass-Classes/README.md

 **Manifest URL**: https://github.com/justinthejaguar/Planar-Compass-Classes/releases/latest/download/module.json

 This is a Foundry VTT compendium which incorporates the Planar Compass Class Options created by the folks at [Planar Compass](https://www.planarcompass.com/) for play with OSR games, and specifically made for Old-School Essentials.
 The module was created for the  [Old-School Essentials System](https://foundryvtt.com/packages/ose) on Foundry VTT.
-If you like what you see, make sure to grab the Planar Compass Zines ASAP.
-Issue #3 is due soon, and it will be offering two new classes.
+If you like what you see, make sure to grab the Planar Compass Zines ASAP for adventures and Planar Ship Rules.

 **Classes Included:**
-Aldhelsi, Astral Sailor, Onauk, and Psion
+Aldhelsi, Astral Sailor, Chanicoid, Onauk, Psion, and Time Priest

 **Abilities Included:**
-Sailor Abilities as well as Psionic Powers!
+Sailor Abilities, Time Priest Spells, as well as Psionic Powers!

 Each class has its own abilities and journal entry for progression contained.

-Compendium Folders is now a requirement for this module: https://github.com/earlSt1/vtt-compendium-folders

 For any questions on the module reach out on Discord to: Jaguar#8265